- Admissions Questions

-The deadline is Friday, July 6, 2012 (postmarked).
+The deadline is April 1, 2016.
 This means the application and all supporting materials must meet this deadline.

 Do I have to submit all the application materials at once, or can I submit them separately?

-You can submit the materials separately, but it is up to you to make sure that everything is submitted and postmarked by the application deadline of Friday, July 6, 2012.
+You can submit the materials separately, but it is up to you to make sure that everything is submitted by the application deadline of Friday, April 1, 2016.

 If you submit items separately, please be sure that your name is clearly marked on your items.

 To what address do I mail the materials?

 All application materials must be submitted to: